nlamprian/MUX74HC4067/README.md

 Examples
 --------

-There are four accompanying examples with the library that demonstrate some very basic functionality.
+There are five accompanying examples with the library that demonstrate some basic functionality.